step-security/google-github-auth/README.md

 ---

 This GitHub Action authenticates to Google Cloud.
-It supports authentication via a Google Cloud Service Account Key JSON and authentication via [Workload Identity Federation][wif].
+It supports authentication via [Workload Identity Federation][wif].

 Workload Identity Federation is recommended over Service Account Keys as it